-- The id: This is first to form and becomes a source of a person’s libido or the energy that drives a person’s behavior.
-It is basic, primitive, and is the driving force behind a person’s urges and desires — many of which would be socially unacceptable if acted upon.
+- The id: This is the first to form and becomes a source of a person’s libido or the energy that drives behavior.
+It is essential, primitive, and the driving force behind urges and desires — many of which would be socially unacceptable if acted upon.

-- The ego: This part of a person’s personality develops later in childhood.
+- The ego: This part of the personality develops later in childhood.
 It reigns in the id, forcing it to conform to societal norms.
-Desires and urges are channeled into more acceptable outlets to help a person better come to terms with those needs.
+Desires and urges are channeled into more acceptable outlets to help us better come to terms with our needs.

-- The superego: This is a part of an individual’s personality that is made up of the internalized morals, rules and standards a person has learnt throughout their life.
-This part of personality becomes a driver in a person developing a moral code.
+- The superego: The superego is a part of our personality that’s made up of the internalized morals, rules, and standards we learn throughout life.
+This part of our personality becomes a driver in how we develop a moral code.

 The scenarios below demonstrate how sublimation may be used as a defense mechanism in daily life without even realizing it:

-- An office worker may have a disagreement with their manager and choose to walk home from work to expel their pent-up frustration and anger from the day.
+- An office worker may disagree with their manager and choose to walk home from work to expel their pent-up frustration and anger from the day.
 While they may be tired when they get home, the negative and aggressive feelings will have subsided.